Manage storage mode in Power BI Desktop

 Considerations and limitations

-There are a few limitations for this release of storage mode and its correlation with composite models.
+There are a few limitations for the current release of storage mode and its correlation with composite models.

 The following live connection (multi-dimensional) sources can't be used with composite models: